brianstebar2/bacs-fs/README.md

 BACS requires a library for generating UUIDs.
 On Ubuntu systems, the library can be obtained by running the following:

-$ sudo apt-get install uuid-dev
+`$ sudo apt-get install uuid-dev`

 With the UUID library installed, BACS can be built using the following command:

-$ make
+`$ make`

+Please note that the BACS project is an early stage prototype.
+There will be bugs.
+You have been warned. :)